The insider’s guide to Contemporary African art

 ‘We are dedicated to displaying cutting-edge artists such as Mouna Karray, who works with photography and and is less known outside the continent, and more established figures such as Yinka Shonibare, a multidisciplinary artist born in London but raised in Lagos.

-‘Currently, we have a retrospective on the Swaziland artist Nandipha Mntambo, which covers an entire floor of the museum, and a retrospective of the multimedia Zimbabwean artist Kudzanai Chiurai.
-We also have the entire installation from the Golden Lion award-winning pavilion of Angolan artist Edson Chagas.’
+‘In 2018 we held a retrospective on the Swaziland artist Nandipha Mntambo, which covered an entire floor of the museum, and a retrospective of the multimedia Zimbabwean artist Kudzanai Chiurai.
+We also displayed the entire installation from the Golden Lion award-winning pavilion of Angolan artist Edson Chagas.’